Alvise88/zero-turnaround-cicd-with-dagger/GUIDE.md

 - Testable: you can try pipelines locally.
 - Portable: the same pipeline can run on your local machine, a CI runner, a dedicated server, or any container hosting service.
-- Extensible: frequent tasks can be organized using librarires
+- Extensible: frequent tasks can be organized using libraries.
 - Poliglot: pipeline can be written in different languages.

 ![docker compatible runtime](./docs/img/docker-compatible-runtime.png "Dagger")